Chandru047/ATM-Console-Application/README.md

 # Banking Transaction System

 ## Overview
 A comprehensive banking system designed to handle accounts, transactions, and denomination management.
-The system provides functionality for both administrators and customers to manage accounts and perform various financial transactions.
+The system provides functionality for both administrators and customers to manage accounts and perform various financial transactions

 ## System Architecture Diagram